Looking into opening a CIT Savings Builder account?

 Pasadena, CA 91103

-Whether you’re putting money away for a down payment, a family vacation, or to hold onto for a rainy day, having savings in the bank is important.
+In conclusion, whether you’re putting money away for a down payment, a family vacation, or to hold onto for a rainy day, having savings in the bank is important.
 But to be getting one of the highest APYs in the market on your savings is an added bonus that makes the saving you’re already doing even better.
-The CIT Savings Builder offers an interest rate that is well-above the national average, while encouraging you to continue to save every month.
+Furthermore, the CIT Savings Builder offers an interest rate that is well-above the national average, while encouraging you to continue to save every month.
 So – if you have more than $25,000 in savings, or can commit (at least) to adding $100 to your account each month, you’ll earn market-topping interest on your funds.

 CIT Bank was founded in 1908 by Henry Ittleson in St Louis, Missouri.
-The company withstood the pressures of the Great Depression and continued to see success through the post-war boom of the 1960s to through the technological innovations of the 1980s, 90s and 2000s.
-CIT is currently headquartered in Pasadena, California and is the retail banking division of CIT Group.
-CIT Bank provides deposit accounts, certificates of deposit (CDs), money market accounts, home mortgages, and working capital loans to businesses.
+The company withstood the pressures of the Great Depression and in addition, continued to see success through the post-war boom of the 1960s to through the technological innovations of the 1980s, 90s and 2000s.
+The retail banking division of CIT is currently headquartered in Pasadena, CA. CIT provides deposit accounts, certificates of deposit (CDs), money market accounts, home mortgages, and working capital loans to businesses.

 CIT Bank consists of an online bank and its OneWest Bank division.
 According to their website – it was estimated in December 2018 that CIT had approximately $50 billion in assets.